Access4all/adg/pages/examples/tables/handling/README.md

 title: "How to handle tables"
 navigation_title: "Handling"
 position: 1
-lead: "To work through and understand the examples in this chapter, it is good to have a screen reader at hand and know how to handle it.
+lead: "Tables consist of solely browsable elements and do not offer any interactivity.
+To work through and understand the examples in this chapter, it is good to have a screen reader at hand and know how to handle it.
 In addition to this, there are some tools and bookmarklets that can be a huge help in your development workflow."
-changed: "2018-04-13"
+changed: "2018-04-18"
 ---

 # How to handle tables

-**To work through and understand the examples in this chapter, it is good to have a screen reader at hand and know how to handle it.
+**Tables consist of solely browsable elements and do not offer any interactivity.
+To work through and understand the examples in this chapter, it is good to have a screen reader at hand and know how to handle it.
 In addition to this, there are some tools and bookmarklets that can be a huge help in your development workflow.**

 # Keyboard only handling